 Theorem 1 implies that keeping track of an upper bound for each individual vertex is redundant, as all upper bounds can be reconstructed using the lower bounds and the total number of bodies.
-This means that once the lower bound of a vertex v_i and the number of bodies in v_i are the same, we have in some sense learned all that we can from v_i .
-A corollary to Theorem 1 formalizes this notion.
-An informative observation is a sensor observation that decreases the interval length.
+This means that once the lower bound of a vertex $v_i$ and the number of bodies in $v_i$ are the same, we have in some sense learned all that we can from $v_i$ .
+An informative observation is a sensor observation that decreases this interval length.
+Theorem 1 implies that exactly m informative observations are required to obtain a counting information state.
+A corollary to Theorem 1 provides a necessary and sufficient condition for determining when enough informative observations have been acquired.

-Corollary 2.
-The information state $\mathcal{I}{\text{bounds}}(k)$ is a counting information state if and only if for each vertex $v \in V(G)$ there exists a stage j, where $0 \le j \le k$, and v contains no bodies at stage j.
+Corollary 2: The information state $\mathcal{I}{\text{bounds}}(k)$ is a counting information state if and only if for each vertex $v \in V(G)$ there exists a stage j, where $0 \le j \le k$ , and v contains no bodies at stage j.
+(Proof provided in the Appendix.)